Responding to New Tariffs on Furniture & Pharmaceutical Imports in the US, A New Face for the BUMN Authority

 Not Just a Toy, Indonesia's Game Industry Potential Reaches USD 3.66 Billion

-• The States of Indonesia's Game Industry White Paper report released by game developer Agate International states that by 2024, the potential market value of Indonesia's game industry is estimated to reach USD 3.66 billion.
-With 3.37 billion game downloads in 2022 and a transaction value of USD 2 billion, Indonesia is now the third largest globally.
+• A report by The States of Indonesia’s Game Industry White Paper released by game developer Agate International stated that in 2024, the potential market value of the Indonesian game industry is estimated to reach USD 3.66 billion.
+With 3.37 billion game downloads in 2022 and a transaction value of USD 2 billion, Indonesia now occupies the third largest position globally.
 However, this market is dominated by foreign game developers, leaving only 0.5% of the market for local game developers.
 The economic value of this ecosystem also comes from purchases to support the performance of game players.
-Mobile game users in Indonesia alone have spent around Rp 5.6 trillion on in-app purchases, a 15.6% increase over 2022.
-On average, each gamer spends Rp 91,362 per game.
+Mobile game users in Indonesia have spent around IDR 5.6 trillion on in-app purchases, an increase of 15.6% compared to 2022.
+On average, each game player spends IDR 91,362 per game.

 Read more here.

-• In the midst of a shortage of domestic job vacancies, there is a large demand forcaregiver labor from Singapore.
-Provision from vocational training institutions (LPK) in the form of language, work skills training, and cultural insights into prospective destination countries, is very valuable for prospective migrant workers to become quality caregivers.
-To ensure that prospective migrant workers are equipped ashigh skilled labor, Deputy Minister for the Protection of Indonesian Migrant Workers (Wamen P2MI), Christina Aryani visited the Vocational and Productivity Training Center (BBPVP) in Bekasi, West Java, Tuesday (23/9/2025).
+• Amid limited job opportunities domestically, there is a significant demand for elderly caregiver workforce from Singapore.
+Preparation from job training institutions (LPK) in the form of language skills, work skill training, and cultural insights of the destination country, is invaluable for prospective migrant workers to become qualified caregivers.
+To ensure that prospective migrant workers are equipped as highly skilled labor, the Deputy Minister for Protection of Indonesian Migrant Workers (Wamen P2MI), Christina Aryani, visited the Center for Vocational Training and Productivity (BBPVP) in Bekasi, West Java, on Tuesday (23/9/2025).

 Read more here.

-Building a Resilient Economic Ecosystem ala Gresik SEZ
+Building a Resilient Economic Ecosystem in the Gresik SEZ Style

-• Of the total investment in the Gresik Special Economic Zone (SEZ) of IDR 92.8 trillion, the dominant contribution came from the private sector or business actors amounting to IDR 83.3 trillion.
-This shows the high investor confidence.
+• Of the total investment in the Gresik Special Economic Zone (KEK) of Rp 92.8 trillion, the dominant contribution comes from the private sector or business actors, amounting to Rp 83.3 trillion.
+This demonstrates high investor confidence.

-• The effectiveness of Gresik SEZ is inseparable from its strong investment pull factors.
-The strategic location with adequate industrial infrastructure, such as integrated port access, reliable energy and water supply, and good road networks, ensures smooth operations and reduced logistics costs for investors.
-The availability of this physical infrastructure streamlines business processes, from raw materials to product distribution, which directly contributes to the low Incremental Capital Output Ratio (ICOR) figure in the region.
+• The effectiveness of the Gresik SEZ is inseparable from strong investment-attracting factors.
+Its strategic location with adequate industrial infrastructure, such as integrated port access, reliable energy and water supply, and a good road network, ensures smooth operations and reduces logistics costs for investors.
+The availability of this physical infrastructure streamlines the business process, from raw materials to product distribution, which directly contributes to the low Incremental Capital Output Ratio (ICOR) in the region.

 Read more here.

-Strategic Forum: Indonesia-Canada CEPA & Indonesia-European Union CEPA: This strategic discussion organized by the Indonesian Ministry of Trade will explore the opportunities, challenges, and strategies for utilizing the Comprehensive Economic Partnership Agreement (CEPA) with Canada and the European Union to promote more inclusive and sustainable trade.
-Taking place on Monday, September 29, 2025, 09:00-15:00 WIB, at the Auditorium of the Indonesian Ministry of Trade, this forum will engage stakeholders to synergize and collaborate in maximizing the great potential of CEPA.
-Participants can join the event offline at the venue or via live streaming on the Ministry of Trade's YouTube channel.
+Strategic Forum: Indonesia–Canada CEPA & Indonesia–European Union CEPA: This strategic discussion organized by the Indonesian Ministry of Trade will explore the opportunities, challenges, and strategies for utilizing the Comprehensive Economic Partnership Agreement (CEPA) with Canada and the European Union to promote more inclusive and sustainable trade.
+Taking place on Monday, September 29, 2025, from 09:00–15:00 WIB, at the Auditorium of the Indonesian Ministry of Trade, this forum will involve stakeholders to synergize and collaborate in maximizing the great potential of CEPA.
+Participants can attend this event offline at the location or via live streaming on the Indonesian Ministry of Trade's YouTube channel.

-Release of the 2020-2024 Annual Indonesia Fund Flow Balance publication: As a routine agenda, this Central Bureau of Statistics (BPS) publication aims to present a comprehensive picture of investment data and information in Indonesia during the 2020-2024 period.
-It covers the development of annual financial and non-financial investments in various transactions by six main economic institution sectors (Non-financial Corporations, Financial Corporations, General Government, Households, LNPRT, and Overseas).
-The release of this data is scheduled for Monday, September 29, 2025, the results of which can be accessed by the public through the official BPS website.
+Public release of the Annual Indonesian Flow of Funds Balance 2020–2024: As a routine agenda, this publication by the Central Statistics Agency (BPS) aims to provide a comprehensive overview of investment data and information in Indonesia during the 2020–2024 period.
+It includes the development of annual financial and non-financial investments in various transactions by six main economic institution sectors (Non-Financial Corporations, Financial Corporations, Public Administration, Households, Non-Profit Institutions Serving Households (NPISH), and Overseas).
+This data release is scheduled for Monday, September 29, 2025, and the results can be accessed by the public through the official BPS website.

-"The opportunity to protect ourselves from defeat lies within our own hands, but the opportunity to defeat the enemy is provided by the enemy himself" (Sun Tzu - Chinese Strategist)
+"The opportunity to secure ourselves against defeat lies in our own hands, but the opportunity of defeating the enemy is provided by the enemy himself" (Sun Tzu – Chinese Strategist)

 Have a good day Chief.